mrdotan/apicv10/Misc/Exercises/Exercise-Banking Use Case.md

        - Logout and Login as user 'vest3' into API manager and select 'Retail' organization

        - Use the deposit API definition (look at the link to deposit.yaml below under 'Hints') to create an API in 'Retail'.
 Secure it with the client-id and client-secret.
-(You can follow the steps from Lab1)
+(You can follow the steps from Lab1 for guidance)

        - Use the below as backend url for deposit API http://deposit-http-ace.apps.ocp-060001q8qm-ada2.cloud.techzone.ibm.com/